Hassium: Predicted properties

 Various calculations suggest hassium should be the heaviest group 8 element so far, consistently with the periodic law.
 Its properties should generally match those expected for a heavier homologue of osmium; as is the case for all transactinides, a few deviations are expected to arise from relativistic effects.

 Very few properties of hassium or its compounds have been measured; this is due to its extremely limited and expensive production and the fact that hassium (and its parents) decays very quickly.
 A few singular chemistry-related properties have been measured, such as enthalpy of adsorption of hassium tetroxide, but properties of hassium metal remain unknown and only predictions are available.

 Relativistic effects

-Relativistic effects on hassium should arise due to the high charge of its nuclei, which causes the electrons around the nucleus to move faster—so fast their velocity becomes comparable to the speed of light.
+Relativistic effects in hassium should arise due to the high charge of its nuclei, which causes the electrons around the nucleus to move faster—so fast their speed is comparable to the speed of light.
 There are three main effects: the direct relativistic effect, the indirect relativistic effect, and spin–orbit splitting.
 (The existing calculations do not account for Breit interactions, but those are negligible, and their omission can only result in an uncertainty of the current calculations of no more than 2%.)